sajoy/kumquat-timer/README.md

 - As a user I want to see the time remaining in the browser tab.
 - As a developer I want to check the remaining time against a Date object rather than using setInterval to change runTime for more accuracy.
 - As a developer I want to add an easter egg: when a user clicks the emoji in the header, something random should happen.
+- As a user I want the clocks to account for hours (1:00:00).

 ### User Stories
 - As a user I want to create a timer of a certain length.